-O Homework is an essential component of the learning process for students with the assignment of meaningful learning activities.
-While homework should provide opportunities for students to reinforce what is taught in the classroom, the assignments should be based on learning outcomes that build students' conceptual understanding, develop thinking skills, and focus on the application of knowledge.
-Homework assignments should engage students in purposeful, relevant learning that meets their academic needs, with assignments emphasizing quality and depth over length and repetition.
-Homework is not to be assigned as punishment.
+Homework is an essential component of the learning process for students with the assignment of meaningful learning activities.
+Assignments should be based on learning outcomes that build students' conceptual understanding, develop thinking skills, and focus on the application of knowledge.